For urgent consular assistance call

 ATMs only dispense Serbian Dinar.

-Traveller's cheques are not widely accepted.
+Traveller's cheques aren't widely accepted.
 However, larger branches of some banks will cash them.

 Border crossings close at short notice.
 Delays and disruptions to cross-border transport are possible.